mongodb/atlas-cli-plugin-kubernetes/CONTRIBUTING.md

 Atlas CLI Kubernetes Plugin uses [atlas-sdk-go](https://github.com/mongodb/atlas-sdk-go) for API integration.
 Go SDK will be automatically updated for the new versions using dependabot.
-In situations when SDK does new major releases developers need to specify the version explicitly in the go update command.
+In situations when SDK does new major releases, developers need to specify the version explicitly in the Go update command.
 For example:

 ```sh
 go get go.mongodb.org/atlas-sdk/v20230501001